Food waste management

 To dispose of used cooking oil properly:

 The Environment Act 2021 introduced requirements for businesses to separate recyclable waste streams, including food waste.
-These requirements are being phased in under the Simpler Recycling regulations:
+These requirements apply in England only and are being phased in under the Simpler Recycling regulations:

 Food waste must be collected separately from general waste and other recyclables.
 Your waste carrier should provide dedicated food waste bins or caddies.
 Hospitality businesses typically generate significant food waste, so starting separation early and training staff on what goes where will ease the transition.